10 Major Natural Disasters Predicted In The Near Future

 5 Earthquake-Tsunami Split

-Through the joint efforts of more than 150 volunteer experts, the Oregon Seismic Safety Policy Advisory Commission predicts that an 8.0–9.0 magnitude earthquake and subsequent tsunami will occur off the coast of Oregon within the next 50 years.
+Through the joint efforts of more than 150 volunteer experts, the Oregon Seismic Safety Policy Advisory Commission predicts that an 8.0 to 9.0 magnitude earthquake and subsequent tsunami will occur off the coast of Oregon within the next 50 years.
 The big questions are: When will it exactly occur, and will Oregon be prepared?

 4 East Coast Submersion